AbdelrhmanBassiouny/entity_query_language/README.md

 An important feature of EQL is that you do not need to do operations like JOIN in SQL, this is performed implicitly.
 EQL tries to mirror your intent in a query statement with as less boiler plate code as possiple.
-For example an attribute access with and equal check to another value is just how you expect:
+For example an attribute access with an equality check to another value is as simple as using python's dot notation with the equality operator.
+For example:

 ```python
 from entity_query_language import entity, an, let